Princetown area search for missing soldier on Dartmoor

 “The teams’ search managers sent a text to the missing soldier’s mobile phone.
 He eventually replied by following a link in the text which gave the team their GPS location.

-“A search ad rescue team Land Rover with a casualty carer was then tasked to go rendezvous with the soldier a few miles away near to Whiteworks, just outside Princetown.
+“A search and rescue team Land Rover with a casualty carer was then tasked to go rendezvous with the soldier a few miles away near to Whiteworks, just outside Princetown.